DaniGuardiola/rektjs/README.md

 ## Usage

-1- Include rekt.js to your project
+1- Include rekt.js in your project

 2- Run 'rekt.get()'